 As the OBE is personalized for the vehicle with registration number, environmental class etc., it is not possible to move the OBE to another vehicle.

-On the OBE, when driving in Austria, the driver must always key in the actual number of axles of the vehicle.
+When driving in Austria, the driver must always key in the number of axles of the vehicle on the OBE.

-If the OBE does not function; immediately, the driver must contact the “Go Sales Point” situated along the Austrian motorways.
+If the OBE does not function, the driver must immediately (respectively within 5 hours and 100 km) contact a “Go Sales Point” situated along the Austrian motorways.

-A “Vehicle Declaration” is a document that you always have to keep in the vehicle together with the OBE.
-If your vehicle is stopped on one of the Austrian motorways, you have to show your “Vehicle Declaration” on demand.
+A “Vehicle Declaration” is a document that you always have to keep in the vehicle together with the OBE when travelling in Austria or Slovenia.
+If your vehicle is stopped on one of the Austrian or Slovenian motorways, you must show your “Vehicle Declaration” on demand.

-The EasyGo+ service is adapted for vehicles above 3500 kg.
+The EasyGo+ service is adapted for vehicles above 3,5 t.
+EasyGo+ and can be used at all EasyGo Toll Domains.

-The drives in Austria will be invoiced including VAT.
-Subsequently, the customer himself has to apply for refund of the VAT in Austria.
+The passages in Austria will be invoiced including VAT.
+Subsequently, the customer has to apply for refund of the VAT in Austria.